vnrdev/other/TamperMonkey/README.md

 - create a new script
 - replace the existing code with the code found here in Canva.user.js
 - save your file (control + s or File -> Save inside the script window
+- if the script is working, you will see a red [1] marked on the icon of your Tampermonkey extension in your browser bar